anty-filidor/bdma-experiments/README.md

 ```

 ## Suspected-Infected-Removed + Unaware-Aware
 Example of propagation coexisting processes that influence each other.
-Details
+Perform
-of model in `sir_ua.drawio`.
-Run eperiments with `sir_ua.ipynb`.
+experiments from `sir_ua.ipynb` Details of model and results in diretory `sir_ua`.

 ## UTS model
 <here a short description>